Boulder08/chunknorris/README.md

 - **base_working_folder**: Define the base working folder where the script will organize its output.
 - **presets**: Add or edit the existing presets for a set of encoder options.
 The ones you set in the preset override default ones.
 - Command-line arguments: Modify encoding parameters such as preset, quality (q), minimum chunk length, and more by passing them as arguments when running the script.

+  **There are some ready-made film grain tables available in the av1-graintables directory.**

 ---